 Want to win cash, prizes or even a trip to New York?
-Register as a teacher after January 1st and we will tell you what to do next.
-Get your students to start studying economics so they’ll be ready for the 2017 testing open between for two weeks (dates to be announced soon).
+Register as a teacher and we will communicate details and reminder on what to do next.
+Get your students to start studying economics so they’ll be ready for the preliminary online testing window in late February/March.
 Teams can be created closer to the testing window after teams are assigned.

 Teacher Toolkit and more: https://www.councilforeconed.org/participate/

 For Students: https://www.councilforeconed.org/student-guidelines/

 Ready to register as a coach?
 Go to http://econchallenge.unl.edu